gasparka/thesis/docs/1_intro.rst

 to archive reasonable performance :cite:`vivado_hls_case_study`.
 The designer must already know how the RTL works in order to give these instructions.

-The DSP systems can be described in previously mentioned HLS or HDL languages, but the most productive way is to use MATLAB/Simuling/HDLConverter flow, which allows users to describe their designs in Simulink or MATLAB and using HDL convertible blocks provided by MATLAB or FPGA tool vendor :cite:`borph`.
+The :abbr:`digital signal processing (DSP)` systems can be described in previously mentioned HLS or HDL languages, but the most productive way is to use MATLAB/Simulink/HDLConverter flow, which allows users to describe their designs in Simulink or MATLAB and use HDL convertible blocks provided by MATLAB or FPGA tool vendor :cite:`borph`.

 Problem statement